Jean-Poul/Assignment-5-Redis/README.md

 Make use Redis to drill down in to the data and find some interesting point that can be fetched and displayed without the need to re-query the API all the time.
 Divide the data in to logical divisions using either sets, lists,hashed or one of the other types native to Redis.
 Specify a retention time for all values (Time to live)

+## SOLUTION:

+#### This project build up on the previous - MongoDB- assignment
+### Run Redis server instance locally on the default port
+### Clone this repo
+### cd to server, run npm install and then npm start
+### cd to client, run npm install and then npm start
+### Go to http://localhost:3000/redis and play with it.
+There are also answers to the questions asked.